 I grew up in a place called Convent.
 It’s a tiny industrial town — population just over 700 — in St. James Parish on the Mississippi River, not far off I-10, between New Orleans and Baton Rouge.
 Like a lot of families in Convent, mine lived in a small trailer on a dirt road.
 When I was a kid, my older brother, Gerard, and I played with our friends out on that dirt road from sunup to sundown, sometimes even later.
 We played baseball, basketball, football — and if we didn’t have a ball, we’d play games like hide-and-seek or red light-green light.
 We were always outside, always running.

 And it was hot, man.
 I mean, if the Texas heat and the Florida humidity got married and had a baby, it would be Louisiana.
 It was a stagnant heat that you just baked in.
-On a good day you’d get a little breeze off the Mississippi, but most of the time the heat just seemed to be rising up from the ground — a heat that hung in the air and pulled the sweat right out of you.
+On a good day you’d get a little breeze off the Mississippi, but most of the time the heat just seemed to rise up from the ground — a heat that hung in the air and pulled the sweat right out of you.

 Baseball was my first love.
 I played it all the time growing up, and a lot of people thought I had a bright future in baseball.